Creating a Conda environment

 container image in your directory.

-Use the container image
+Test out the container image

 You can access the conda image and run code using the dependencies you set up.
 Lets try to see if it works by printing the numpy version: